sulu/SuluArticleBundle/Resources/doc/article-view-document.md

 ### Troubleshooting

-If you have no bundle (e.g. in your application) you have to add a `AppBundle` to your src directory and enable it in the `config/bundles.php` file.
+Unfortunately, the ElasticsearchBundle allows to overwrite document classes only if an `AppBundle` is registered in the application.
+If you do not have registered such a bundle yet, you need to add it to your `src` directory and enable it in the `config/bundles.php` file.

 ```
 <?php